 To measure $VIX{t,j}^2$, we use a global panel of index option prices from OptionMetrics.
 The sample, data filters, and implementation approach are taken from Gandhi, Gormsen, and Lazarus (2023); see that paper for details.
-We calculate the squared VIX directly by implementing the VIX formula (see footnote 19) for the observed option prices.
+We calculate the squared VIX directly by implementing the VIX formula for the observed option prices.
 Our version of the VIX is at the six-month horizon.
 This is longer than the 30-day horizon calculated by the CBOE for the U.S. market, given our desire to estimate longer-horizon uncertainty.
 Given the lack of liquid longer-term options, though, we cannot calculate something closer to a five-year VIX.
 Gandhi, Gormsen, and Lazarus (2023) show that implied volatility decays slowly at longer maturities, so we view our six-month proxy as a reasonable starting point for longer-term uncertainty, and our regression will again scale this value as needed to explain its contribution to real rates.
-Our options data are available starting in 1990 in the U.S. sample, but the samples for other countries start between 2002 and 2006.
-To obtain a full sample
+We provide measurement details in Appendix B.1.